lil-lab/spf/README.md

 ### Known Issues

 **The CKY parser output doesn't marginalize properly over logical forms under certain conditions.**
-The class `CKYParse` stores a single CKY chart cell, which means that it stores a single category (pairing of syntax and logical form).
+The class `CKYDerivation` stores a single CKY chart cell, which means that it stores a single category (pairing of syntax and logical form).
 When the parser is defined to consider more than one syntactic category as a complete parse, it will often lead to different CKY parses with the same logical form.
 This may lead to errors in computing a logical form's probability.
-To correctly compute the probably, collect the inside score of all `CKYParse` objects with the same logical form, add their inside score and normalize.
+To correctly compute the probably, collect the inside score of all `CKYDerivation` objects with the same logical form, add their inside score and normalize.

 ### Troubleshooting